Definitions for these purposes

 - How do I apply for permission?

-All requests must be submitted using the request form.
-When we get your form, someone from our Communications team will contact you to discuss your application.
+All requests must be submitted via email.
+When we receive it, someone from our Communications team will contact you to discuss your application.

 - How much does it cost to use SPT premises?